solmn1/SmartHabesha/README.md

+# SmartHabesha
-# SmartHabesha is an amharic android personal assistant.
-It helps the user to operate their smart phone's functionality with Amharic Voice.
+An amharic android personal assistant.
+It helps the user to operate their smart phone's functionality with Amharic speech.